 About

-All data accessible from the GNS site uses a standardized GNS data schema, whether it is downloaded from the application, accessed through a service, or via the prepositioned country files.
-(The only exception is when users choose to query and download data from the search application and optionally export it into the NAS-compliant schema format.)
-For details on this schema, review the GNS Data Dictionary.
+All data accessible from the GNS site uses the standardized GNS data schema, whether it is downloaded from the application, accessed through a service, or via the prepositioned country files.
+The only exception is when users choose to query and download data from the search application and optionally export it into the National System for Geospatial-Intelligence Application Schema (NAS) format.
+For details on the GNS schema, review the GNS Data Dictionary.

 In the Geographic Names Search application, users can choose to export data into the NAS-compliant schema, instead of using the standard GNS schema.
 The NAS is the National System for Geospatial Intelligence (NSG) Application Schema.
 For more information on how the NAS relates to the standard GNS format, see the GNS to NAS crosswalk.
 See the NSG Standards Registry for more information on the NAS data model.